 After completing a four-year degree, graduates may enroll in Officer Candidate School (OCS).
 This is also known as Officer Training School (OTS) in the Air Force.
 OCS/OTS varies in length between Services but generally lasts 9 to 17 weeks.
 Courses focus on military subjects, physical training and leadership skills.

 Direct Commission Officers (DCOs) are civilians who have special skills needed for military operations.
 These are usually individuals who have earned professional degrees in fields such as medicine, law, religious studies, engineering or intelligence.
 Groups such as the Judge Advocate General’s (JAG) Corps, Chaplain Corps and Medical Corps frequently employ DCOs.

-DCOs are required to attend Officer Indoctrination School (OIS), Officer Development School (ODS) or Direct Commission Officer School (DCO School), depending on which Service they join.
+DCOs are required to attend Officer Indoctrination School (OIS), Officer Development School (ODS) or the Direct Commission Officer Indoctrination Course (DCOIC), depending on which Service they join.
 Regular age limits and requirements may be waived for some of these positions.
 Since the Services’ needs change rapidly, it’s best to speak with a recruiter for up-to-date information about direct commission.

 Transitioning from Enlisted to Officer